What is it?

 Professor Tompkins felt that ‘This paper analyses how we might think about understanding ‘social media performance’ in the highly-charged city context of Mumbai, a city where attempts to use social media have in the past backfired.
 The author situates the recent tensions of this geographical/social context well and intriguingly looks to both the potentials and the ironies raised by social media performance.
 The paper has relevance to contemporary performance informed by technology well beyond its exploration in Mumbai.’

-Our 2024 conference will be hosted in partnership with Northumbria University from 4 to 6 September.
+Our 2024 conference will be hosted in partnership with the University of Warwick, 27-29 August 2025

-Our 2024 conference will be hosted in partnership with the University of Northumbria.
+Our 2024 conference will be hosted in partnership with the University of Warwick.